michaelmosmann/silk/userguide/intro.md

 {% endhighlight %}

 These kind of hints do not have to be complete nor correctly sorted compared to the constructors parameters.
-If they are unambiguous Silk will understand what should go where.
+If they are unambiguous silk will understand what should go where.
 In cases of multiple matching parameters the sequence of hints will be kept.

 See also `TestConstructorParameterBinds` for complete examples.

 ### Use Methods as Instance Factories
-Normally this is not needed with Silk to construct the _durable_ instances but some like to also use DI as a more general factory for the _transient_ objects.
+Normally this is not needed with silk to construct the _durable_ instances but some like to also use DI as a more general factory for the _transient_ objects.
 You can turn any method into such a factory by letting the `Inspector` pick it up.
 Therefore a bind with such a inspector is done in a `Module`.
 All parameters of the methods used will be injected automatically.

 {% highlight java %}